psu-epl/psu-epl.github.com/doc/equip/router/A406/index.md

 \*If you need help exporting gerber and excellon files from your Eagle board file, follow the instructions [here](https://support.jlcpcb.com/article/43-how-to-export-eagle-pcb-to-gerber-files).

-The A406 claims to be able to do:

-- 6/6 mils using the 60 degree "V-tip" (routing bit, or "universal cutting tools" in LPKF land).
-- 8/8 mils using the 90 degree v-tip.

-Why should you use the A406 over the LPKF?
-If you need more manual control over the process, if you're a little bit more of a power PCB person, then according to our experience, you should get better results from the A406.
-The LPKF software is more user friendly, but still has a few issues.

 [Link to A406 Users Manual](http://www.accuratecnc.com/PhCNC_download_files/PhCNC%20User's%20Manual%20EN.pdf)
 [A406 Tool Settings](A406-Tool-Settings)
 [Debugging](A406-Debugging)
 [Tool Change](A406-Tool-Change)

 # Useful Links